insipx/coil/README.md

 ### Differences from [`swirl`](https://github.com/sgrif/swirl)
 - Supports asynchronous jobs/executors
-- Supports Jobs with Generic Arguments
+- Supports jobs with generic arguments
-- Serializes data into Postgres with Messagepack instead of Json.
+- Serializes data into Postgres with Messagepack instead of JSON
 - In asynchronous jobs, database queries will be run asynchronously with SQLx
 - Migrations are included in the binary and exposed via a `migrate` fn.
 - Enqueue is an `async fn`